kp9001/personal-site/content/about.md

 UseHugoToc: true
 ---

 I'm an IT professional with a passion for secure systems architecture.
-I have professional experience in Splunk and Linux systems administration, and a personal interest in cryptography.
-I may post articles or projects to this site based on my interests at the time.
+I have extensive experience with Linux systems administration and Splunk engineering, across a broad range of production security environments.

 I'm also an amateur photographer.
 I've recently been focusing on motorsports photography, and am also interested in wildlife and astrophotography.
-You can find some of my work [here](/photography).
+You can find a portfolio of my work [here](/photography).

 I'm passionate about countering light pollution and work on this locally with [DarkSky Maryland](https://darkskymd.org/).
 Please reach out if you're interested in learning more or getting involved!